 In the Electronics & Devices segment, the ICT solutions and mobile businesses account for more than 90% of operating profit.
 Kanematsu Electronics Ltd. (TSE1: 8096, 57.8% held by Kanematsu) handles the ICT solutions business and employs about 800 system engineers.
 It designs, builds, operates, and maintains corporate information system infrastructure (mainly cloud servers), and sells network devices.
-Some 50% of revenue is one-time revenue from system construction and other work, while the remainder is recurring revenue from maintenance and servicing.
-Main customers are manufacturers, financial institutions, electric and gas companies, and educational institutions.
-Kanematsu Electronics’ system development is often tailored to customer needs, so OPM tends to be higher than at competing system integrators (16.6% at Kanematsu Electronics in FY03/21, but averaging 8.0% at 15 competitors for the most recent fiscal year).

 In the Electronics & Devices segment, wholly owned subsidiary Kanematsu Communications Ltd. handles the mobile business, operating some 420 stores nationwide (including about 150 directly managed stores), mainly in affiliation with companies such as NTT Docomo (Docomo shops).
 Kanematsu Communications’ revenue is calculated by subtracting labor and overhead expenses for stores from the fees it receives from NTT Docomo.
 In terms of revenue per employee, it is second in the mobile phone store industry at JPY75mn per employee, versus JPY97mn at the top company, T-Gaia (TSE1: 3738).
-Kanematsu Communications’ operating profit grew from JPY3.7bn in FY03/16 to JPY7.1bn in FY03/20 due to market expansion and the acquisition of competitors (mostly recently in April 2017).
+Kanematsu Communications’ operating profit grew from JPY3.7bn in FY03/16 to JPY7.1bn in FY03/20 due to market expansion and the acquisition of competitors (most recently in April 2017).
 In FY03/21, operating profit declined YoY due to the COVID-19 pandemic, but Kanematsu Communications still expects the general uptrend to continue on increased demand related to 5G.

-The Steel, Materials & Plant segment comprises six businesses: iron and steel, steel pipe, chemicals, energy, plants and ships, and machine tools and industrial machinery (although the company provides figures in three categories: machine tools and industrial machinery, overseas [steel pipe], and energy, chemicals, and other).
+The Steel, Materials & Plant segment comprises six businesses: iron and steel, steel tubing, chemicals, energy, plants and ships, and machine tools and industrial machinery (although the company provides figures in three categories: machine tools and industrial machinery, overseas [steel tubing], and energy, chemicals, and other).
 In this segment, the company engages in domestic and overseas trading of iron and steel products, various overseas plant and infrastructure development projects, sales of machine tools and industrial machinery, and domestic and overseas trading of petroleum products and chemicals (including pharmaceuticals).
 Although it does handle products in the energy sector, including petroleum and gas, as of end-FY03/21 it owned no resource interests in any oil fields or mines.
 Unlike other trading companies conducting resources business, it therefore has no risk of booking any impairment loss related to resource interests.